-The fourth Phase III trial was a randomized withdrawal study that was designed to primarily assess relapse prevention (SUSTAIN-1).53 SUSTAIN-1 enrolled patients either from TRANSFORM-1 or -2 or took direct entry patients who met the same inclusion and screening criteria as patients in TRANSFORM-1 & -2.
+The fourth Phase III trial was a randomized withdrawal study that was designed to primarily assess relapse prevention (SUSTAIN-1).
+SUSTAIN-1 enrolled patients either from TRANSFORM-1 or -2 or took direct entry patients who met the same inclusion and screening criteria as patients in TRANSFORM-1 & -2.
 Patients enrolled from TRANSFORM-1 & -2 must have completed the trial and demonstrated clinical response.
-The trial included a four-week induction period (for only direct enrolled patients), during which patients received twice weekly esketamine (56 mg or 84 mg) plus newly initiated oral antidepressant, followed by a 12-week optimization phase for responders, during which patients continued with the same dose of esketamine plus antidepressant at less frequent esketamine dosing (weekly for four weeks, then individualized to weekly or every other week based on symptoms), followed by a 48-week maintenance phase.
-In the maintenance phase, patients who were stable remitters (MADRS≤12 in at least three of four weekly assessment conducted in weeks 12-16) or stable responders (but were not in stable remission) were separately randomized to either continue with esketamine nasal spray plus oral antidepressant at current dose or switched to placebo plus oral antidepressant.
+The trial included a four-week induction period (for only direct enrolled patients), during which patients received twice weekly esketamine (56 mg or 84 mg) plus background antidepressant, followed by a 12-week optimization phase for responders, during which patients continued with the same dose of esketamine plus background antidepressant at less frequent esketamine dosing (weekly for four weeks, then individualized to weekly or every other week based on symptoms), followed by a maintenance phase of variable length (continued until the prespecified number of relapses occurred).
+In the maintenance phase, patients who were stable remitters (MADRS $\leq$ 12 in at least three of four weekly assessment conducted in weeks 12-16) or stable responders (but were not in stable remission) were separately randomized to either continue with esketamine nasal spray plus background antidepressant at current dose or switched to placebo plus background antidepressant.
 The primary efficacy outcome was time to relapse in patients with stable remission.
 The key secondary outcome was the time to relapse in patients with stable response.